 - Collection buckets must have sealed lids and feature The Caroline Foundation logo and CCRT Charity Number – CHY 12210

 - Money is stored in secure place and banked as soon as possible.
-At the earliest possible date a reconciliation is made between cash banked and income summaries.
+At the earliest possible date a reconciliation is made between cash banked and the income summaries.

 - Records are kept of quantities of tickets or programmes issued to sellers.